 “When I was younger, I had actually kind of avoided becoming a teacher because my parents are teachers.
 I was like, ‘No, I’m going into the family business!’
 But when I started working at a school, I felt like I really loved it and that I was good at it.
 Through the program, I learned that teaching is actually something I am meant to do.”

 City University of Seattle is a private nonprofit university accredited through the doctoral level.
-It is ranked by U.S. News & World Report among the Top 30 in the country for its online bachelor’s degree programs.
+It is ranked by U.S. News & World Report among the Top 50 in the country for its online bachelor’s degree programs for seven consecutive years.